kldvp/profile/_posts/2022-05-03-learn-jekyll-basics.md

 ---
-layout: post
+author: pavani
-contributor: Kldv Prasad
+title: Basics of Jekyll
 ---

 This is a simple blog post created by Jekyll Static site generator.